microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Launch Host File Editor again and click "Accept".
 The module should not close.
 Open the hosts file (`%WinDir%\System32\Drivers\Etc`) in a text editor that auto-refreshes so you can see the changes applied by the editor in real time.
 (VSCode is an editor like this, for example)
    - [ ] Enable and disable lines and verify they are applied to the file.
    - [ ] Add a new entry and verify it's applied.
+   - [ ] Add manually an entry with more than 9 hosts in hosts file (Windows limitation) and verify it is split correctly on loading and the info bar is shown.
    - [ ] Try to filter for lines and verify you can find them.
    - [ ] Click the "Open hosts file" button and verify it opens in your default editor. (likely Notepad)
  * Test the different settings and verify they are applied: